On Location_ CDMX

 The tianguis itself are language, structured systems of communication where goods and services are signs and symbols; countless queries and replies emanate from the stalls like a grand diction.
 Of the voices that weave in and out on any-given market day, the following five set a new tone in the vital, multi-directional conversation of global fashion.

-ROMINA WEARS_ WHITE KNIT BEANIE_ LA ROMA THRIFT SALE / EARRINGS_ TUZA_ TUZA ARCHIVE / CUSTOMIZED TOP_ LA ROMA THRIFT SALE / SHORTS_ MODEL’S OWN / TIGHTS_ STYLIST’S OWN / PURSE_ MODEL’S OWN / SHOES_ NIKE_ MODEL’S OWN / @errrrrrrrrrrrree
+ROMINA WEARS_ WHITE KNIT BEANIE_ LA ROMA THRIFT SALE / EARRINGS_ TUZA_ TUZA ARCHIVE / CUSTOMIZED TOP_ LA ROMA THRIFT SALE / SHORTS_ MODEL’S OWN / TIGHTS_ STYLIST’S OWN / PURSE_ MODEL’S OWN / SHOES_ NIKE_ MODEL’S OWN / @ERRRRRRRRRRRRREE

-“I’m originally from Atizapán de Zaragoza in the State of Mexico.
-In my family we spend Sundays together.
+“In my family we spend Sundays together.
 It’s essential to wake up tempranito to go to the tianguis near my community.
 Searching at different puestos there, I found the jacket and my brother Miguel found the pants, so we put together the track suit.
+I found the pearls at a little puesto in the streets of Mexico City.
+I wear them because they symbolize my mother.” — Samuel Coronado / @ultr4papi

 BRIAN WEARS_ MASK_ MODEL’S OWN / EARRINGS_ TUZA ARCHIVE / NECKLACE_ TUZA ARCHIVE / VINTAGE MOTOCROSS JERSEY_ RAVEN_ STYLIST’S OWN / PANTS_ SAMUEL ROSS X OAKLEY (WORN INSIDE OUT)_ STYLIST’S OWN / VINTAGE BIKER SHORTS_ STYLIST’S OWN / SHOES_ VINTAGE NIKE_ MODEL’S OWN